GrooveWJH/PX4-SkyBridge-Relay/README.md

 ## Architecture

-- **MAVLink channel**: the companion computer routes `/dev/ttyACM0` (the PX4 USB CDC interface) through `mavlink-routerd`, which listens for MAVLink packets and forwards them as UDP server traffic on port `14550`.
-This allows ground control stations on the same network to receive heartbeats and send control messages without touching the flight controller’s USB connection.
+- **MAVLink channel** – `/dev/ttyACM0` (PX4’s USB CDC interface) is routed through `mavlink-routerd`, which listens on UDP `14550` so any LAN host can consume MAVLink traffic.
-- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries the PX4-side Micro XRCE-DDS stream; `bridge_control.sh` launches a dedicated `socat` process that listens on TCP port `8888` and forwards those raw bytes so any downstream TCP-capable XRCE Agent can treat the link as a serial transport.
+- **Serial-over-TCP tunnel** – `/dev/ttyUSB0` typically carries PX4 Micro XRCE-DDS or shell data. `bridge_control.sh` launches `socat` to expose the UART on TCP `8888`, enabling remote hosts to recreate the serial link through a TCP socket or PTY.
-- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries DDS or `nsh` data from PX4. `bridge_control.sh` (via its `start` command) runs `socat` to expose that UART on TCP port `8888`, preserving the raw byte stream and enabling remote hosts to recreate it as a pseudo-terminal.
+- **Supervisor** – `bridge_control.sh` contains a watchdog loop that waits for the USB devices to appear, keeps both processes running, and restarts everything automatically if a cable disconnects or a process exits.

 ## Requirements

-Clone the repository with its submodules and install the build-time dependencies plus `socat` (the UART tunnel still relies on it):
+Clone the repository with its submodules and install the build-time dependencies plus `socat` (for the UART tunnel):

 ```bash
 git clone https://github.com/GrooveWJH/PX4-SkyBridge-Relay.git --recursive